Guide to the Dick Groat Collection, 1948-1955

 - University Archives Photograph Collection, 1861-[ongoing] (Duke University Archives/David M. Rubenstein Rare Book & Manuscript Library)

-[Identification of item], Dick Groat Collection, University Archives, Duke University.
+[Identification of item], Dick Groat Collection, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Dick Groat Collection was received by the University Archives as a gift in 2003.